hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo/tutorial-site/content/online-users.md

 title: "Online Users"
 ---

-We cruised through our first GraphQL query and mutation.
-We queried for todos and added a todo.
+We cruised through our GraphQL queries and mutations.
+We queried for todos, added a new todo, updated an existing todo, removed an existing todo.

 Now let's get to the exciting part.

 GraphQL Subscriptions
 ---------------------

 We have a section of UI which displays the list of online users.
 So far we have made queries to fetch data and display them on the UI.
 But typically online users data is dynamic.

-So do we poll our server every few seconds with a graphql query to see who are online?
-Technically, you can do it.
-But it will put a huge load on the server when all of your clients are requesting it at the same time.

 We can make use of GraphQL Subscription API to get realtime data from the graphql server to efficiently handle this.